amd/aocl-data-analytics/doc/C_intro.rst

 Some routines (such as option setting routines) may expect other data types, and will have ``_int`` or ``_string`` appended onto their names accordingly.
 In this documentation we frequently use ``_?`` at the end of routine names to indicate a suite of routines that differ only in the expected data type.

-Array Storage
+Array storage
 -------------

 Algorithmic routines in the library expect two-dimensional arrays to be in column major format.

-Interpreting Missing Data
+Interpreting missing data
 -------------------------

 When using a :cpp:type:`da_datastore` for data management, the special convention for floating point *not a number* (``NaN``) can be used to denote missing